Chanel College, Dublin

-Chanel College (Coláiste Chanel) is a Catholic boys' secondary school in Coolock, Dublin, Ireland.
-The principal is Dara Gill.
-The school has approximately 600 pupils.
+Chanel College (Coláiste Chanel) is a Catholic co-educational secondary school in Coolock, Dublin, Ireland.
+As of 2026, the principal is Dara Gill, and the school has approximately 466 pupils.

 History

 The school opened in 1955 with 12 pupils in the first year.
 It was the year after the canonisation of Saint Peter Chanel (one of the early Marists and the first to be canonised) and so the college was named in his honour.
 The main part of the school was built in the late sixties.
-Chanel was the third school to be opened by the Marist Fathers in Ireland, coming after CUS in 1867, and St Mary's College, Dundalk in 1861.
+Chanel was the third school to be opened by the Marist Fathers in Ireland, coming after Catholic University School (CUS) in 1867, and St Mary's College, Dundalk in 1861.

 Sports facilities

 In 2012, Chanel transferred some of its sports fields to the neighbouring Parnells GAA club, which built a new sports complex on the site consisting of several floodlit all-weather pitches, training facilities, and a social centre.
 Chanel has the use of these facilities.
 It subsequently sold much of its campus to developers, who have built private housing on the approach to the school.